MystenLabs/tidehunter/orchestrator/assets/GRAFANA_CLOUD_SETUP.md

 ### Common Issues

+1. **"could not perform the initial load successfully"**: This indicates a configuration syntax error
+   - Run `sudo alloy validate /etc/alloy/config.alloy` to check syntax
+   - Check if password file contains special characters that need escaping
+   - Ensure all required fields (username, password, URL) are properly set

-1. **Authentication Errors**: Verify your username and password file
+2. **Authentication Errors**: Verify your username and password file
+   - Check that the password file exists and is readable
+   - Verify credentials with your PE team

-2. **Network Connectivity**: Ensure the monitoring instance can reach the Grafana Cloud endpoint
+3. **Network Connectivity**: Ensure the monitoring instance can reach the Grafana Cloud endpoint
+   - Test with: `curl -v "https://your-endpoint.com/api/prom/push"`

-3. **Missing Metrics**: Check Alloy logs: `sudo journalctl -u alloy -f`
+4. **Missing Metrics**: Check Alloy logs: `sudo journalctl -u alloy -f`
+   - Look for scraping errors or authentication failures
+   - Verify benchmark nodes are running and exposing metrics

+5. **Service Restart Loops**: If Alloy keeps restarting
+   - Check configuration syntax with `sudo alloy validate /etc/alloy/config.alloy`
+   - Look for empty credentials or malformed URLs

 ### Validation